adamgot/python-plexlibrary/README.rst

 ==================

-Python command line utility for creating and maintaining dynamic Plex libraries based on "recipes".
+Python command line utility for creating and maintaining dynamic Plex libraries and playlists based on "recipes".

-E.g. Create a library consisting of all movies or tv shows in a Trakt_ list or on an IMDb_ chart that exist in your main library, and set the sort titles accordingly.
+E.g. Create a library or playlist consisting of all movies or tv shows in a Trakt_ list or on an IMDb_ chart that exist in your main library, and set the sort titles accordingly (sort only available for libraries).

 .. _Trakt: https://trakt.tv/
 .. _IMDb: https://imdb.com/